lextudio/ProjectRover/README.md

-# ILSpy Rover
+# Project Rover

 Avalonia 11 UI carried over from the Codemerx decompiler app, now wired to the ILSpy decompiler backend.
-ILSpy Rover keeps the modern Codemerx UI while gracefully replacing the JustDecompile engine with ILSpy.
+Project Rover keeps the modern Codemerx UI while gracefully replacing the JustDecompile engine with ILSpy.

 ## Quick start